Hispaniolan palm crow

-The Hispaniolan palm crow (Corvus palmarum) is a relatively small corvid endemic to the Caribbean island of Hispaniola (in Haiti and the Dominican Republic) where it was formerly common but is now reduced in population.
+The Hispaniolan palm crow (Corvus palmarum) is a relatively small corvid endemic to the Caribbean island of Hispaniola, which is shared by Haiti and the Dominican Republic.

-Taxonomy
+Taxonomy and systematics

-The Hispaniolan palm crow was formally described in 1835 under the binomial name Corvus palmarum by the German naturalist Duke Paul Wilhelm of Württemberg.
-The species is monotypic: no subspecies are recognised.
-This crow was formerly considered to be conspecific with the Cuban palm crow (Corvus minutus).
+The Hispaniolan palm crow was originally described in 1835 by the German naturalist Duke Paul Wilhelm of Württemberg with the binomial Corvus palmarum.
+At the time it included what is now the Cuban palm crow (Corvus minutus); the taxon was called the palm crow.
+Most taxonomic systems eventually followed a 1997 publication in recognizing the Hispaniolan and Cuban palm crows as separate monotypic species.
+However, as of late 2025, BirdLife International's Handbook of the Birds of the World (HBW) retains the "palm crow" as a single species with two subspecies.

-Despite being sympatric with the white-necked crow (Corvus leucognaphalus) on Hispaniola, it appears to be more closely related to the fish crow (C. ossifragus) of the East Coast of the United States, as well as two smaller species, the Tamaulipas crow (C. imparatus) and Sinaloan crow (C. sinaloae) of Mexico, than the white-necked crow, which is more related to the Cuban crow (Corvus nasicus) and the Jamaican crow (Corvus jamaicensis), the other two Caribbean corvids.
-This indicates two distinct arrivals of crows onto the island (with the ancestor of the two palm crows being a later arrival), and a resulting niche differentiation, similar to C. nasicus and C. minutus on Cuba.
+Despite the Hispaniolan palm crow being sympatric with the white-necked crow (Corvus leucognaphalus) on Hispaniola, it appears to be more closely related to the fish crow (C. ossifragus) of the East Coast of the United States and as two smaller species, the Tamaulipas crow (C. imparatus) and Sinaloan crow (C. sinaloae) of Mexico, than to the white-necked crow.
+The white-necked is more closely related to the Cuban crow (C. nasicus) and the Jamaican crow (C. jamaicensis), the other two Caribbean corvids.
+This indicates two distinct arrivals of crows onto the island (with the ancestor of the two palm crows being a later arrival), and a resulting niche differentiation, similar to that of C. nasicus and C. minutus on Cuba.

 The following cladogram is based on phylogenetic study of the Corvidae by Knud Jønsson and collaborators that was published in 2012.

+Description

+The Hispaniolan palm crow is 34 to 43 cm long; two individuals weighed 229 and 258 g.
+The sexes have the same plumage; males are slightly larger than females.
+Adults are entirely black with much purple-blue iridescence on the mantle and wing coverts when fresh and which becomes dull brownish black when worn.
+They have a dark brown iris, a black or blackish bill, and black or blackish legs and feet.
+Juveniles are overall duller than adults.

+Distribution and habitat

+The Hispaniolan palm crow is found in several areas in Haiti and the western half of the Dominican Republic.
+It primarily inhabits pine forest in the island's mountains but also occurs in evergreen forest in the lowlands of Haiti and in dry to humid deciduous forest in both countries.
+In elevation it ranges from sea level to 3000 m but is most common between 750 and 2000 m.